 - Is a recent refugee or immigrant or is adopted from outside the United States

-Additionally – you should have your child tested if you have any concerns about the possibility of lead exposure or lead toxicity.
-Discuss this with your child’s pediatrician or family doctor.
+Additionally, you should have your child tested if you have any concerns about the possibility of lead exposure or lead toxicity.
+Discuss lead testing with your child’s pediatrician or family doctor.

 How is the lead test done?
 Where can I get my child tested?

-Lead is tested through a test of the blood.
+Lead is tested through a blood test.
 The results are reported to the doctor who orders the test.

 You can get your child tested through your child’s pediatrician or family doctor.

 Pregnant women with high lead levels in their bodies before or during pregnancy may expose the fetus to lead.
-This can be dangerous to their developing baby – it may cause their baby to be low birthweight or to have congenital anomalies.
-In addition, lead can cause pregnant women to have complications of pregnancy such as hypertension (or high blood pressure) or preterm delivery.
+This can be dangerous to a developing baby – it may cause a baby to have low birthweight or congenital anomalies.
+Lead can also cause pregnant women to have complications during pregnancy such as hypertension (or high blood pressure) or preterm delivery.